Trade Stock Indices

 This indicator is used to assess the cumulative flow of money into and out of indices.

-Originally used for stock trading, when it comes to stock "volume" is the amount of shares traded in a particular stock, this volume is a direct reflection of the money that is coming into & out of a stock.
+Originally used for stock trading, when it comes to stocks "volume" is the number and amount of shares traded for a particular stock, this volume is a direct reflection of the money that's coming into and out of a stock.

-Tick volume is the measure of price changes (ticks) received by a online broker during a particular period/interval.
-Tick volume is incorporated by many brokers in their charting software.
+Tick volume is the measure of price changes (ticks) received by a broker during a particular period/interval.
+Tick volume is incorporated by many brokers in their charting software platform.

 Interpretation

-If the price on a chart is rising then the Accumulation Distribution should also be rising.
-This displays that the price move is being supported by volumes and the move upward has strength and is sustainable.
+If the price on a chart is rising and moving upward then the Accumulation Distribution should also be rising and moving upward.
+This shows that the price move is being supported by volumes and the move upward has strength and is sustainable.

-If the price on a chart is falling then the AD should also be falling.
-This displays that the price move is being supported by volumes & the move downwards has strength behind it.
+If the price on a trading chart is falling and moving dowward then the AD indicator should also be falling and moving dowward.
+This displays that the price move is being supported by volumes & the move downwards has momentum behind it.

-If on the other hand price is moving down & the volumes are not, the momentum behind the move is reducing: this creates a divergence between price and AD and warns of a possible move in opposite direction.
+If on the other hand price is moving down and the volumes aren't, the momentum behind the move is reducing: this creates a divergence setup between price and AD and warns of a possible move in the opposite market direction.

 Shown Below is an example of a chart and the technical analysis explanation

-From chart above we can separate the chart into 3 parts, part A, B & C.
+From the chart above we can separate the trading chart in to three parts, part A, B & C.

-A - Upwards trend line on chart as well as on the Accumulation/Distribution
+A - Upwards trend line on chart & also on the Accumulation/Distribution

-B - Downwards trend line on chart as well as on the Accumulation/Distribution
+B - Downward trend-line on chart & also on the Accumulation/Distribution

-C - Upward trend-line on chart as well as on the Accumulation Distribution
+C - Upwards trend-line on chart & also on the Accumulation Distribution

-As long as the price & the indicator are moving in the same direction then the price move has enough momentum to continue moving in that direction as illustrated above
+As long as the price & the indicator are moving in the same direction then the market price move has enough energy to continue moving in that particular direction such as shown above

 Trendline Break

-Comparing the trend lines on the indicator & the price those of the AD were broken before those of the chart.
-This is because volume always precedes price.
+Comparing the trend lines on the indicator and the price those of the AD indicator were broken before those of the chart.
+This is because the volume always precede the price.

 Trend Line Break - Analysis of Accumulation/Distribution indicator